 —The Way of a Pilgrim

 What a wonderful story of the multifaceted ways in which Christ works in our lives!
 The issue here is alcoholism, but don’t restrict the lesson to that.
 Christ can heal any affliction if we let him.
 Notice first how Christ uses human agency (the monk) to introduce the young soldier to his Gospel.
-Notice the monk’s persistence and the faith he has in the transformative power of the Gospel in people’s lives, a faith based, in part, on past experience.
+Notice how the monk abandoned his agenda (begging alms for the church), at least temporarily, to address a person’s needs that he perceived.
+We have to be ready to see others in pain if we ever hope to help them address it.
+Notice too the monk’s gentle persistence and the faith he has in the transformative power of the Gospel in people’s lives, a faith based, in part, on past experience.

 Finally, mark how understanding occurs—through persistent reading.
 Ask anyone who reads the Bible regularly and systematically and you will hear this same answer.
-God grants understanding to humble minds willing to submit to his word (as opposed to trying to make his word submit to their agendas) through our persistent reading of his word.
+God grants understanding to humble minds willing to submit to his word (as opposed to trying to make his word submit to their agendas, which sadly many try to do, especially today) through our persistent reading of his word.
 God doesn’t beat us over the head to make us learn (usually).
 Instead he uses ordinary people and circumstances along with our own efforts to speak to and transform us.
+Under normal circumstances it would have been best if the soldier had read the gospels with others and learned how to interpret them from the tradition we have, but that didn’t happen in this case.
+No problem, though.
+God can use even less than ideal circumstances to break through to us, as the young solder discovered.
 That may not be sexy enough for some of us but it is much more effective over the long haul

 If you are struggling with your faith, read, mark, learn, and inwardly digest this story and its lessons.
+Maybe you should even pick up the gospels and start to read them yourself.
 Here is indeed balm for your soul!